Bill Kintner: Resignation

 Immediately following the response from the retweet controversy, Speaker of the Legislature Republican Jim Scheer planned to introduce a motion to expel Kintner and believed he had the necessary votes.
-Scheer met with Kinter and had "a very candid conversation".
+Scheer met with Kintner and had "a very candid conversation".
 The next morning Kintner submitted his resignation letter.
 On January 25, 2017, Kintner announced that he would resign effective January 30, and paraphrased former US President Richard Nixon's famous "Last Press Conference" remarks.
 Kintner said, "This is not about justice or doing what's right.
 This is the old adage that might makes right.
 You have the votes, you can do what you want."

 The Lincoln Journal-Star newspaper summarized, "Months after a cybersex scandal first threatened to end his legislative career, and after years of complaints about his behavior in office, Bill Kintner was undone by a tweet."
 Democratic Party chairwoman Jane Kleeb observed that "The Women's March just took down their first politician."

 He was succeeded by Robert Clements, a banker from Elmwood, Nebraska, who was appointed by Gov. Pete Ricketts less than two weeks after Kintner's resignation.